Annette’s Cowry Shell

 Annette’s Cowry Shell, Pseudozonaria annettae.
 Shell collected off the beach in the greater Bahía de los Ángeles area, Baja California, April 2014.
 Size: 4.8 cm (1.9 inches) x 2.7 cm (1.1 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Annette’s Cowries are found in shallow water in boulder and reef environments at depths up to 11 m (35 feet).
-They are found throughout the entire Sea of Cortez and along the west coast of mainland Mexico, extending as far south as Peru.
+Habitat and Distribution: Annette’s Cowries are found in boulder and reef environments.
+They live in the intertidal zone and to depths up to 11 m (35 feet).
+They are tropical Eastern Pacific species.
+In Mexican waters they are found throughout the entire Gulf of California and along the west coast of mainland Mexico, extending as far south as Guatemala.
 They have not been reported along the Pacific Coast of the Baja Peninsula.